 Tingle Creek himself never won the Champion Chase at the Cheltenham Festival but the race in his honour has regularly produces winners of Cheltenham’s most cherished two mile race.
 Although the two races are separated by around three months, the result here is one you definitely ought to look at ahead of the Cheltenham Festival.
 If a horse can handle the two miles and 13 fences at Sandown, as well as the classy field that almost always assembles, they are certainly worth adding to the Festival short list.

-It’s often been the case that the winner of the Tingle Creek is the same name later crowned king of the Champion Chase as you can see below.
+It’s often been the case that the winner of the Tingle Creek is the same name later crowned king of the Champion Chase as you can see above.
 Missing from the chart is 2016 winner Un De Sceaux, who took a different approach, instead competing, and winning, the two and a half mile Ryanair Chase.
 The 2000 Tingle Creek winner, Flagship Uberalles, was denied a tilt at the 2001 Champion Chase due to the foot-and-mouth crisis.

 FLYING THE FLAGSHIP

 Double winners have been a regular feature of this race over the years, with News King first to manage the feat back in the Tingle Creek’s handicap days, followed by Long Engagement and Waterloo boy.
-The trend has continued under Grade 1 status with 7 additional horses pulling off the double since.
+The trend has continued under Grade 1 status with eight additional horses pulling off the double since.

 Three victories is something only managed by one horse though, the brilliant Flagship Uberalles, who also won the Champion Chase in his illustrious career.
 First winning as a five-year-old, the youngest horse ever to win the two mile contest, the half-brother of Viking Flagship then proceeded to outdo his relative in this race.
 Two further victories followed, both under completely different trainers, for what is one of the most unique hat-tricks you are ever likely to see.